darrenburgess/javascript-210/notes.md

   * an `argument` is the actual value passed
   * when defining a function we use parameters to define it
   * when calling a function we pass arguments in place of the parameters
+  * functions can be nested within other functions, to just about any depth

 ### Function Invocation and Arguments
   * functions are invoked by appending `()` to its name as in `functionName();`